Francis Webb (engineer): Locomotive classes

 No. 1881 Class B locomotive of the London & North Western Railway, a Webb 0-8-0 four cylinder compound.

 Webb was responsible throughout his career for some highly successful standard locomotive classes, all built at Crewe in considerable numbers.
-Notable amongst these is the Precedent class of 2-4-0 (known as Jumbos), an 0-6-0 general purpose freight design, ("Coal Engine") and its 0-6-2 ("Coal Tank") variant, a celebrated 0-6-0 mixed traffic design ("Cauliflowers"), and an 0-8-0 freight locomotive with two compound variants and a simple expansion version produced in parallel, The last-mentioned was continuously developed and built down to LMS days, most earlier locomotives being rebuilt to conform.
+Notable among these were the Precedent class of 2-4-0 (known as Jumbos), an 0-6-0 general purpose freight design, ("Coal Engine") and its 0-6-2 ("Coal Tank") variant, a celebrated 0-6-0 mixed traffic design ("Cauliflowers"), and an 0-8-0 freight locomotive with two compound variants and a simple expansion version produced in parallel, The last-mentioned was continuously developed and built until London, Midland, and Scottish Railway days, most earlier locomotives being rebuilt to conform.

 Controversy

-There does however remain some controversy over Webb's own two distinct compound systems applied to a number of locomotive designs, which are reputed to have given considerable trouble in service.
-The Webb Experiment or Improved Precedent class were withdrawn by his successor George Whale soon after he succeeded Webb in 1903.
+There remains some controversy over Webb's two distinct compound systems applied to a number of locomotive designs, which are reputed to have given considerable trouble in service.
+The Webb Experiment and Improved Precedent classed were withdrawn by his successor George Whale soon after he succeeded Webb in 1903.

-An obituary in The Engineer (8 June 1906) criticised his express compound design, which used un-coupled high and low pressure cylinders, a design promoted by Webb alone.
+An obituary in The Engineer from 8 June 1906 criticised Webb's express compound design, which used un-coupled high and low pressure cylinders, a design promoted by Webb alone.
 The article caused open debate in the pages of the journal, mostly based on the perceived flaw of not utilising coupling rods.
-In the 20 June edition the editor of the journal continued the attack on the deceased engineer, stating:
+In the 20 June edition, the editor of the journal continued the attack on the deceased engineer, stating: